-No relevant industrial sources with respect to air quality in Dumfries and Galloway have been identified in the 2022 LAQM APR reporting year.
+No relevant industrial sources with respect to air quality in Dumfries and Galloway have been identified in the 2023 LAQM APR reporting year.

-A number of Planning Consultations received in relation to installation of proposed biomass combustion systems have been assessed but these proposals are predominately in rural areas with little cumulative impact.
+A number of Planning Consultations received in relation to installation of proposed biomass combustion systems and domestic woodburning installations have been assessed but these proposals are predominately in rural areas with little cumulative impact.